jasonmelgoza/mavericks/src/pages/projects/esign-wizard.md

 {% descriptionList term="Organization" detail=$markdoc.frontmatter.organization /%}
 {% descriptionList term="Roles" detail=$markdoc.frontmatter.roles /%}

 After joining SecureDocs in 2018, we quickly gained momentum.
 We formed a small cross-functional team to enhance the product and set our priorities.
-To kick things off, we used a design sprint, which helped us focus on improvements and build team unity.
+To kick things off, we used a design sprint to help us focus on improvements and build team unity.

-The [design sprint](https://www.thesprintbook.com/the-design-sprint) is a five-day process where product and development teams collaborate to solve design problems and address key business questions.
-In the first two days after hearing from subject matter experts and mapping out the customer journey, it became clear that we needed to focus on and create a better interface for our e-signature use cases.
+A [design sprint](https://www.thesprintbook.com/the-design-sprint) is a five-day process where product and development teams collaborate to solve design problems and address key business questions.
+During our sprint, after two days of hearing from subject matter experts and mapping our customers' journey, it became apparent that we needed to prioritize and develop a more intuitive user interface for our electronic signature offering.

 ## The Problem